LTA Logo LTA Retina Logo LTA Mobile Logo LTA Mobile Retina Logo LTA Sticky Logo LTA Sticky Logo Retina

 DONATIONS

 The Little Theatre of Alexandria is a 501c(3) organization.
 While we are able to cover our operating expenses by the income generated by our productions, we rely on the tax-exempt donations of individuals and groups to help us improve our building and purchase vital technical equipment.
-Donors are thanked by name in our playbills according to giving categories:
+Donors are thanked by name in our playbills, starting at $25 and above, according to giving categories:

 • Founding Fathers – $1,000 and above